 Why this question?

-Worship styles seem to be a hotly contended issue in church circles.
+Worship styles seem to be a hotly contested issue in church circles.
 Depending on your answers, assess which generations find the worship style agreeable.

 This might give you a clue about who (and why) you are attracting certain demographics more than others.